KINGSMAN: THE SECRET

 The film plays like a combination of

-James Bond, Pulp Fiction, and The
+James Bond, a hyper-violent action movie, and The

 Avengers (Not the Marvel comic